 - Unprecedented victories on behalf of victims in state and federal courts across the country;

-- Tens of millions of dollars in verdicts and settlements against fraternities, schools and wrongdoers;
+- Tens and tens of millions of dollars in verdicts and settlements against fraternities, schools and wrongdoers;

-- Legal concessions by defendants to make institutions safer and transparent;
+- Legal concessions to make institutions safer and transparent;

-- Specialized accommodations made by schools for victims of violence to protect their rights to continue their education; and
+- Specialized accommodations for sexual assault survivors to protect their educational rights; and

-- Establishment of new legal precedent to aid school violence victims nationwide.
+- Establishment of new legal precedent and a team of top-flight, passionate trial lawyers to aid school violence victims nationwide.

-Mr. Fierberg founded the national litigation group, Schools: Violence, Misconduct, and Safety, which operates within and under the authority of the American Association for Justice.
+Mr. Fierberg is the founding member and chair of the national litigation group, Schools: Violence, Misconduct, and Safety, which operates within and under the authority of the American Association for Justice.
 Mr. Fierberg is past President of the National Advisory Board of the National Crime Victim Bar Association.
 Mr. Fierberg was lead counsel for twenty families whose loved ones died or suffered catastrophic injuries as a result of the April 2007 massacre at Virginia Tech University, which resulted in a historic settlement with the Commonwealth of Virginia valued at more than $11 Million.
 He continues to serve as counsel for the VTV Family Outreach Foundation established by the settlement.

 Mr. Fierberg graduated from the University of Michigan (BA, Psychology) with Class Honors in 1980, and received his law degree with Honors from The George Washington University National Law Center in 1988.
 He is a member of the District of Columbia, Maryland, and Michigan Bar.